 You can support good citation practices by providing the credit you would like to accompany the works as they are reused.
 Users can copy and paste this information easily.

-Finally, update your website's copyright policy or terms of use to convey materials produced with The National Lottery Heritage Fund funding are available for reuse.
+Update your website's copyright policy or terms of use to convey materials produced with funding from The National Lottery Heritage Fund are available for reuse.

-The Annex has sample terms that can be copied and modified for your website policy.
+The Annex section of this guide has sample terms that can be copied and modified for your website policy.